NilPointer-Software/bdfd-wiki/src/javascript/ban.md

 # ban
-Bans an user from the current guild.
+Bans a user from the current guild.

 ## Syntax
 ```js